kgish/skillzz/README.md

 The challenge: create a prototype of this website, with the main focus on the back end, especially the models and search functionality.

+## Installation

+In order to install and start using this application, do the following:

+    git clone git@github.com:kgish/skillzz.git
+    cd skillzz
+    bundle install
+    bundle exec rake db:migrate
+    bundle exec rails server

+The application is now up-and-running and can be viewed by pointing your favorite browser at http://localhost:3000.

 ## Testing

 The functionality of this application is verified by running `rspec` which tests the defined features and scenarios.

-In order to run all tests:
+In order to run all the tests:

     bundle exec rspec